 Some problems are just too tiny to consider.
 Have you ever fell for the “forever sharp knife” on TV shopping?
 Who cares, we already have knives in our kitchen.
 We don’t exactly need another knife if what we have now is sufficient.
 Similarly if the problem is too small, no one cares.
 (BTW, I got IKEA knives, they’re awesome!)

 3. Not Understanding Your Target Market

 This relates to the previous points, but on a different level.
 To win a customer, you need to understand what they are going through, what are their pain points, how can you make them sleep better at night, what tickles them and more.
 The best method to obtain this is by asking your target audience directly.
-Another method is by ‘stalking them’ on social media (the data is there, use it!).
+Another method is by knowing them on social media (the data is there, use it!).
 This also helps to cross sell your future products.
-But these social media wizzards might not condone this practice as stalking can sometimes be perceived as a breach in social decorum.
+With these social media wizzards you can reach your potential client and get to know them better.

 4. Obsessed with Your Idea

 The most common failure is obsessing over an idea.
 Let me be frank to you, your idea was already thought of and so does the solution you had in mind.
 It means nothing if it doesn’t solve any problem except for yours.
 While standing firm to an idea is important, learn to let go.
 Trust me, new ideas will arise.
 If you can’t let go, then do a market validation.